-“Whiplash” as a term originated in 1928 to describe an injury resulting from sudden hyperextension of the neck immediately followed by hyperflexion.
-This resulted in damage to the surrounding muscles, ligaments and tendons, especially those supporting the head.
-Nowadays we take a different view in that we remove the “hyper” part which refers to extension and flexion beyond normal physiological limits.
-Whiplash now simply refers to an extremely rapid extension and flexion that cause injury.
-It is the sudden movement that causes the damage, not necessarily movement beyond what we can normally manage.
+“Whiplash” is a term that originated in 1928 to describe an injury resulting from sudden hyperextension of the neck immediately followed by hyperflexion.
+This resulted in damage to the surrounding muscles, ligaments, and tendons, especially those supporting the head.
+Nowadays, we take a different view in that we remove the “hyper” part, which refers to extension and flexion beyond normal physiological limits.
+Whiplash now refers to an extremely rapid extension and flexion that cause injury.
+The sudden movement causes damage, not necessarily beyond what we can normally manage.

 Considering the ease with which the term is bandied about – normally in relation to insurance claims – few people will be unaware of the problem.
-For the medical profession, it is notorious for different reasons.
+The medical profession is notorious for different reasons.
 Whiplash injuries are often far from straightforward as they involve an unpredictable combination of insults to any or all of the nervous system, the muscles, the joints, and the connective tissues.
-These are frequently both difficult to diagnose and to treat.
-Long term effects can be even more distressing and mysterious.
+These are frequently both difficult to diagnose and treat.
+Long-term effects can be even more distressing and mysterious.
 To better understand why whiplash can be so problematic, we need to look at the mechanics of how the injury occurs.

 The Four Phases of Whiplash

-Whiplash is not confined to the world of rear-ended automobiles but can occur in a fall or while playing sport, for example.
-However, we’ll look here at what typically takes place in an automobile collision – the most common cause of whiplash injury.
+Whiplash is not confined to the world of rear-ended automobiles but can occur in a fall or while playing a sport, for example.
+First, however, we’ll look here at what typically occurs in an automobile collision – the most common cause of whiplash injury.

-As a vehicle hits the rear of your car, your body goes through an extremely quick and violent acceleration and deceleration, and all four of the phases described below happen in less than half a second.
-Each phase involves a different force acting upon your body that then contributes to the overall injury, bringing vertebrae, nerves, discs, muscles, and ligaments into the equation.
+As a vehicle hits the rear of your car, your body goes through rapid and violent acceleration and deceleration, and all four of the phases described below happen in less than half a second.
+Each phase involves a different force acting upon your body that contributes to the overall injury, bringing vertebrae, nerves, discs, muscles, and ligaments into the equation.

 Phase 1 – Your car is shunted at great speed from underneath you.
 Your mid-back is flattened against the back of the seat, creating an upward force in your cervical spine (neck) which compresses your discs and joints.
 As your momentum continues forward with the car, your head flies backward, and this whips violently at your neck.
 Only a well-adjusted head restraint can help minimize the damage this causes, lessening the backward travel of your head.
 However, the majority of damage to the spine will already have occurred before your head hits the restraint, and studies reveal that head restraints only reduce injury by 11% to 20%.